Training

 In order to identify if you are engaged on a contract of training or contract of service (or both), the key question to ask is: are you carrying out tasks for the employer or are you merely seeing how a job is done – except perhaps for some minor actions you undertake along the way?

-If you are under a contract of training, then there should be no tax or NIC due on sponsorship or payment of expenses.
+If you are under a contract of training, then there should be no tax or National Insurance due on payments such as a grant, sponsorship or payment of expenses.
 There is no legal definition of what is meant by a contract of training, though typically it would be expected that:

 - trainees give minor assistance in the work,